magento/architecture/design-documents/frontend/technical-vision.md

 # Front-End Technical Vision

-The following document is a guide for all future Magento front-end applications, for which we should be mindful of the following values:
+The following document is a guide for all _future_ Magento front-end applications outside of core, for which we should be mindful of the following values:

 - Portability
 - Extensibility